arjun-krishna1/ideas/README.md

   - Want to collaborate? message me on [LinkedIn](https://www.linkedin.com/in/arjun-krishna-2001/) or create an issue
   - made private due to lack of interest, wanting to keep my ideas secret
 ## business
+- click on website, records what you clicked, runs these tests on a schedule, screen record, if something goes wrong slack message with screen record, logs, etc.
 - Books/resources on stuff I am good at
   - programming and coding interviews
   - going from a coding idea to a real product (hackathons)